Russia at AIDS epidemic tipping point as HIV cases pass 1 million - official

 That, he said, would be the largest number of new cases since Russia began keeping data almost 30 years ago.

-The escalation comes as Russia struggles financially, beset by low oil prices, Western sanctions and a falling ruble.
+The escalation comes as Russia struggles financially, beset by low oil prices, Western sanctions and a falling rouble.

 Almost 20 percent of the country’s drug users and nearly 10 percent of the country’s gay people were HIV-positive, he said.
 More than 1 percent of the population in at least 10 regions had been recorded as having the virus for over a year.